helium/ebus-gatt/README.md

        ]}
 ```

 Adding `ebus-gatt` to an Erlang/OTP application this way requires that the library be built using rebar3.
 Since `ebus-gatt` depends on [`ebus`](https://github.com/helium/ebus) that means rebar3 has to build `ebus` as well.
-Install the following dependencies on Ubuntu 18.04 so rebar3 can build `ebus-gatt`.
+Install the following dependencies on Ubuntu 18.04 so rebar3 can build `ebus-gatt`:

 ```bash
 $ sudo apt install make gcc libdbus-1-dev
 ```

 D-Bus and BlueZ also need to be installed and running on the target device for `ebus-gatt` to work.
-Since running a GATT server on Linux is considered somewhat unusual make sure you have version 5.45 or later of BlueZ installed.
+Since running a GATT server on Linux is considered somewhat unusual make sure you have version 5.45 or later of BlueZ installed:

 ```bash
 $ bluetoothd -v